kpaschen/corrjoin/README.md

 It would probably be interesting to see which other time series are correlated with these "leading" metrics, perhaps also to see when the correlation appears or disappears.

-For example, let's say I discover that my web service's error rate becomes correlated with my database's latency when there are a lot of requests against the web service.
+For example, let's say I discover that my web service's latency becomes correlated with my database's latency when there are a lot of requests against the web service.
 That would be valuable information.
 Similarly, if I know my service's latency is not correlated with the cpu load on my nodes, that is also good to know.